 After finally getting my endoscopy and stomach biopsy results back, the diagnosis of non-celiac gluten sensitivity kicked my butt into really going gluten free.

-When you first go gluten-free, it can be hard to know what to eat and you end up feeling a bit lost – like what the heck should I eat for breakfast?
+But when you first go gluten-free, it can be hard to know what to eat.

-- Gluten-Free oats – I usually buy these ones from Only Oats
+- Gluten-Free oats - make sure they're Certified Gluten-Free.
+I usually buy these ones from Only Oats

 - Ground flax seed

 - Slivered almonds

 - White sesame seeds

 - Pepitas - raw, hulled green pumpkin seeds

 - Olive oil